alxblzd/alxblzd.github.io/_tabs/about.md

 Hey! 👋

 ## What I'm building
-- Tinkering with Software Defined Radio (SDR) projects and a minimalistic homelab that runs my personal services (website, VPN, virtual router).
+- Tinkering with Software Defined Radio (SDR) projects and a minimal homelab that runs my personal services (website, VPN, virtual router).
 - Building FPV quadcopters—a mix of electronics, IT, and telecommunications—where I tune sensors, batteries, and other small hardware upgrades.
-- Starting and iterating on hands-on projects whenever I can, even if they evolve over time.
+- Starting hands-on projects whenever I can, even if they evolve over time.

 ## Background
 I’m currently on a work-study contract with a logistics company, focused on systems and network work across multiple operating systems (with a soft spot for Linux).
 Before engineering school, I spent two years studying Networks and Telecommunications at university, which deepened my passion for electronics and telecoms.